State of Michigan Driver's License

 TAKING THE ROAD TEST: Prepare for the road test by practicing and by studying the Road Skills Test Study Guide.

-Choose a company authorized to give the road skills test from this list: Michigan Department of State online services page and look for Business Services > Driver Education and Testing Businesses > Driver Testing Business > Search Driver Testing Business Locations.
+Choose a company authorized to give the road skills test by following the instructions on this page: Michigan Department of State online services page and look for Business Services > Driver Education and Testing Businesses > Driver Testing Business > Search Driver Testing Business Locations.
 Ann Arbor is in Washtenaw County.
 These are private companies and may charge different fees.
 If you want, you can call several companies to compare fees.

 OTHER REQUIREMENTS FOR THE ROAD TEST: You must also have a passport and a valid registration for the vehicle to be used in the road test, along with proof of its insurance.
 The vehicle must be in good mechanical condition.